gravestench/dark-magic/pkg/services/modalTui/README.md

 current mode, and one or more possible modes to switch between.
 Only a single modal will be shown at a time.

+This service implements the TUI using the [bubbletea](https://github.com/charmbracelet/bubbletea) library.

 ## Dependencies
-This service has no dependencies.
+This service depends upon the [config file manager](../configFile) service.

 ## Integration with other services